Codecademy/docs/content/html/concepts/tags/terms/picture/picture.md

   - 'paths/front-end-engineer-career-path'
 ---

 The `<picture>` tag represents multiple possible image sources to be applied to different devices and screen-sizes.
-While it has no semantic meaning, `<picture>` will separate its contents from the rest of the document.
+While it has no semantic meaning, the `<picture>` tag will separate its contents from the rest of the document.

 ## Syntax